Central Catholic High School

 Standardized Testing

-Twice per school year, grades 2 - 8 participate in the standardized academic achievement Scantron testing program under the direction of the Archdiocese.
-Every November, Grade 8 takes a Diocesan High School Placement Test.
-(HSPT)
+Twice per school year, grades 2 - 8 participate in the standardized academic achievement MAP testing program under the direction of the Archdiocese.
+Students are assessed in Math, Reading, and Language Usage.
+Every spring grades 5 and 8 take the Science assessment.
+Every December, grade 8 takes a Diocesan High School Placement Test.
+(HSPT) Every spring, grade 7 takes a Pre-High School Placement Test (PHSPT).
+Every spring grades 3-8 complete ARK testing for religion.

 Confidentiality of School Records